-English Lang uage Arts (2016/CCSS) RI.9-10.7 Analyze various perspectives as presented in different mediums (e.g., a person's life story in both print and multimedia), determining which details are emphasized in each account.
+English Lang suage Arts (2016/CCSS) RI.9-10.7 Analyze various perspectives as presented in different mediums (e.g., a person's life story in both print and multimedia), determining which details are emphasized in each account.
 W.9-10.4 Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
 CCSS.ELA- LITERACY.
 SL.9-10.1 Initiate and participate effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grades 9-10 topics, texts, and issues, building on others' ideas and expressing their own clearly and persuasively.
 CCSS.ELA- LITERACY.
 SL.9-10.5 Make strategic use of digital media (e.g., textual, graphical, audio, visual, and interactive elements) in presentations to enhance understanding of findings, reasoning, and evidence and to add interest.
 CCSS.ELA- LITERACY.
 SL.9-10.6 Adapt speech to a variety of contexts and tasks, demonstrating command of formal English when indicated or appropriate.
-Career Readi ness, Life Literacies, and Key Skills (2020) 9.4.12.CI.1 Demonstrate the ability to reflect, analyze, and use creative skills and ideas (e.g., 1.1.12prof.CR3a).
+Career Read iness, Life Literacies, and Key Skills (2020) 9.4.12.CI.1 Demonstrate the ability to reflect, analyze, and use creative skills and ideas (e.g., 1.1.12prof.CR3a).
 9.4.12.CI.2 Identify career pathways that highlight personal talents, skills, and abilities (e.g., 1.4.12prof.CR2b, 2.2.12.LF.8).
 9.4.12.TL.1 Assess digital tools based on features such as accessibility options, capacities, and utility for accomplishing a specified task (e.g., W.11-12.6.).
-Computer Sc ience and Design Thinking (2020) 8.2.12.ITH.1 8.2.12.ITH: Interaction of Technology and Humans: Analyze a product to determine the impact that economic, political, social, and/or cultural factors have had on its design, including its design constraints.
-8.2.12.ITH.3 8.2.12.ITH: Interaction of Technology and Humans: Analyze the impact that globalization, social media, and access to open source technologies has had on innovation and on a society's economy, politics, and culture.
-8.2.12.NT.1 8.2.12.NT: Nature of Technology: Explain how different groups can contribute to the overall design of a product.
-8.2.12.NT.2 8.2.12.NT: Nature of Technology: Redesign an existing product to improve form or function.
-Technology (2 I 2014)
+Computer Sc ience and Design Thinking (2020) 8.2.12.ITH.1 Interaction of Technology and Humans: Analyze a product to determine the impact that economic, political, social, and/or cultural factors have had on its design, including its design constraints.
+8.2.12.ITH.3 Interaction of Technology and Humans: Analyze the impact that globalization, social media, and access to open source technologies has had on innovation and on a society's economy, politics, and culture.
+8.2.12.NT.1 Nature of Technology: Explain how different groups can contribute to the overall design of a product.
+8.2.12.NT.2 Nature of Technology: Redesign an existing product to improve form or function.
+Technology l 8.1.12.A.1 Create a personal digital portfolio which reflects personal and academic interests, achievements, and career aspirations by using a variety of digital tools and resources.

-8. 1.
-12 .A .
-1

-Create a personal digital portfolio which reflects personal and academic interests, achievements, and career aspirations by using a variety of digital tools and resources.

-Instructional Focus

-Enduring Understandings:

-Essential Questions:

-Anchor Standard: 1.
+Instructional Focus Enduring Understandings: Essential Questions: Anchor Standard: 1.
 Generating and conceptualizing ideas.
-(Creating)

-Creativity and innovative thinking are essential life skills that can be developed.
+(Creating) Creativity and innovative thinking are essential life skills that can be developed.
 Artists and designers shape artistic investigations, following or breaking with traditions in pursuit of creative art-making goals.
+What conditions, attitudes, and behaviors support creativity and innovative thinking?
+What factors prevent or encourage people to take creative risks?
+How does collaboration expand the creative process?